SwastikMajumder/rational_nlp/README.md

 <br>

-run the main.py files afterwards to get this output - <br>
+run the main.py files to get this output - <br>
 ```
 *******
 inputted sentence: he died in a car accident